Thrawn Ascendancy: Lesser Evil (2021)

 The final novel, Lesser Evil, follows Thrawn exploring the legend of the Starflash, a mythic weapon from ancient Chiss history and having to make a difficult decision in his quest for the Ascendancy's salvation as the tides of war continue to grow within and without the Ascendancy.

 Reception

 Gizmodo said of Chaos Rising: "[it is] a Star Wars book quite unlike anything we’ve experienced so far in the last six years—in ways that are good and bad," calling the world "fascinatingly fleshed out" and the novel a "treat worth sinking your teeth into, although it may prove to be a little too rich for its own good at times."
 Star Wars News Net stated that the novel "will make you look at Thrawn in a completely new light...My faith in Star Wars feels very strong after finishing Chaos Rising."
+CNET reviewed Greater Good: "It becomes more engaging as it goes along, but fails to satisfy as a standalone story and ends on a disappointingly limp note."

 Chaos Rising debuted at number 9 on the New York Times Best Seller list for Hardcover Fiction in the week of September 20, 2020.
 Greater Good debuted at number 10 during the week of May 16, 2021.